EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/getting_started/led_safety.md

-# V4 Hardware Safety Outline an Exposure Numbers:
+# V4 Hardware Safety Outline and Exposure Numbers:
 For all of this math we will assume the "worst" to ensure we are well within safety.

 V4 hardware is actively limited to ~2.4 mA